mickvangelderen/clustered-light-shading/README.md

 Requires https://github.com/mickvangelderen/openvr-sys-rust as a sibling directory.
 Sorry didn't bother with setting up a cargo workspace.

-Requires SteamVR (installed through steam).
+Requires SteamVR (installed through steam) and standard OpenGL development headers and libraries to be installed.

 Requires rust (nigtly probably)